approov/quickstart-android-java-retrofit/SHAPES-EXAMPLE.md

 ## SHAPES APP WITH APPROOV API PROTECTION

-Run the app again without making any changes to the app and press the `Get Shape` button.
+Run the app and press the `Get Shape` button.
 You should now see this (or another shape):

 <p>
     <img src="readme-images/shapes-good.png" width="256" title="Shapes Good">